forward

 Verifies hostname of servers and certificates or not in TLS transport.

-If the following conditions are met, you must set tls_verify_hostname false explicitly to forward events correctly:
+If the following conditions are met, you must set `tls_verify_hostname false` explicitly to forward events correctly:

-tls_cert_pathwhich contains common name (CN) field with IP address, not hostname
+* specify server certificate file with `tls_cert_path` which contains common name (CN) field with IP address, not hostname

 The additional CA certificate path for TLS.